“Ultimate, like disc golf, wasn’t invented; it was discovered.”

 Ultimate Canada, founded in 1993, serves as the governing body of the sport of Ultimate in Canada.
 It runs the Canadian Ultimate Championships (CUC) and Canadian University Ultimate Championship (CUUC) series.

-In 1987, ultimate team Darkside of Toronto won Canada’s first national ultimate championships in a close final against the Calgary Ultimate Cynics.
-The Cynics would come back to win against Darkside in the 1988 Canadian Ultimate Championships (CUC).
+In 1987, the ultimate team Darkside of Toronto won Canada’s first national ultimate championships in a close final against the Calgary Ultimate Cynics.
+The Cynics would return to win against Darkside in the 1988 Canadian Ultimate Championships (CUC).

-Ultimate Canada Hall of Fame Teams Furious George and Goo/Prime, based in Vancouver, BC, and Goat from Toronto, Ontario are some of the best ultimate teams to ever come out of Canada.
+Ultimate Canada Hall of Fame Teams Furious George and Goo/Prime, based in Vancouver, BC, and Goat from Toronto, Ontario, were some of the best ultimate teams from Canada.

 American Ultimate Disc League (AUDL)